DAVEisZERO/movie-draft-pick/README.md

 npm audit fix #Automatically updates minor versions to patch holes.
 ```

-update what you need/prefer based on audit and security scans
+update what you need/prefer based on audit and outdated scans

 ```bash
 npm update <dependency>